Choosing the Right EC2 Instance Type for Your Application

 High memory instances are purpose built to run large enterprise databases, including production deployments of SAP HANA, in the cloud. z1d instances are best for electronic design automation (EDA), gaming, Optical Proximity Correction (computational lithography), HPC, financial, actuarial, data analytics, and certain relational database workloads with high per-core licensing costs. z1d is also ideal for applications that require high single-threaded performance and high memory usage.

-4. Storage Optimized Instances
+4. AWS Storage Optimized Instances

 Storage optimized instances are designed for workloads that require high, sequential read and write access to very large data sets on local storage.
 They are optimized to deliver tens of thousands of low-latency, random I/O operations per second (IOPS) to applications.